-Short for Heating, Ventilation, and Air Conditioning.
+Heating, Ventilation and Air Conditioning

 Hypertext Transfer Protocol Secure

 An Identity Provider (IdP) provides the identifiers required for users to interact with a system.
 Procore's supported Single Sign-On (SSO) solutions can be configured to work with different identity providers.
-See What is Single Sign-On?

 Integrated ERP System

-International System of Units (SI)
+International System of Units

-Short for Job to Date.
+Job to Date

-A lien waiver is a document from a contractor, subcontractor, materials man, equipment lessor or other party stating they have received the payment and waive any future lien rights to the property.
+A Lien Waiver is a document from a contractor, subcontractor, materials man, equipment lessor or other party stating they have received the payment and waive any future lien rights to the property.

 Life Cycle Cost